orivej/heroku-buildpack-cl/README.md

 ```

 You provide a [Procfile](https://devcenter.heroku.com/articles/procfile) in the
-root of your source tree, which may launch SBCL from path.
+root of your source tree, which may launch SBCL from PATH.

 ```
 web: sbcl --script my-launcher.lisp